For Best Results With Medicaid Planning, Contact An Attorney As Early As Possible

 Rebecca C. Bell will assist you in meeting the requirements above.

 Certain assets, such as the applicant’s home, are exempt assets.
 One asset protection planning approach is to convert nonexempt assets into exempt assets.
-Although greatly limited by the Deficit Reduction Act of 2005, annuities or asset transfers or asset divestiture is sometimes an option.
+Although greatly limited by the Deficit Reduction Act of 2005, annuities or asset divestiture or asset transfers are sometimes an option.
 Converting countable assets into income sources, such as the purchase of rental property, is another approach.
 A special Medicaid trust exists as an option for applicants who have income exceeding the maximum monthly amount.
 Additional planning is available if the applicant has a spouse.

-As a Florida Bar Board Certified Elder Law Attorney and having a Masters of Law in Elder Law, Rebecca C. Bell focuses on Medicaid planning and stays current on the frequent changes in the law.
-For an evaluation of your Medicaid options or those of a family member, please contact Delzer, Coulter & Bell, P.A online or call 877.815.4218.
+As a Florida Bar board certified elder law attorney with a Master of Laws in elder law, Rebecca C. Bell focuses on Medicaid planning and stays current on the frequent changes in the law.
+For an evaluation of your Medicaid options or those of a family member, please reach out to Delzer, Coulter & Bell, P.A., online or call 877-815-4218.